Mixedbread

 File Management

 Files serve as the foundation for all content processing workflows in Mixedbread.
 They provide secure upload, storage, and retrieval of documents with support for various file types including PDFs, images, and structured data.
-Manage files within your vector stores with version management, metadata support, and unique ID referencing.
+Manage files within your stores with version management, metadata support, and unique ID referencing.

 Upload Files